ramingasanov/phpvms/modules/DisposableTools/README.md

 This widget has only one option called *type* and it displays either your aircraft count according to their locations or a count according the their ICAO type codes.

-type can be location or icao
+type can be location,nohubs or icao
 * ['type' => 'icao']
 * ['type' => 'location']
+* ['type' => 'nohubs'] // Uses Location but hides Hubs from the list

 By default widget will display aircraft counts per airport